NinjaSchoolProfessor/TradingScripts/README.md

 ```

 ### SuperTrend Indicator
+ - SuperTrend (price-based) reacts to breakouts. (pair with Trend Magic)
  - Originial Source: [https://usethinkscript.com/threads/supertrend-indicator-by-mobius-for-thinkorswim.7/](https://usethinkscript.com/threads/supertrend-indicator-by-mobius-for-thinkorswim.7/)
  - Modified using ChatGPT on 29-Oct-2025

 ```# SuperTrend (No Bar or Line Coloring)
 # Based on Mobius version with no chart coloring, added label (top left of chart) and audio alerts to indicate change in trend direction